-Increase the use of renewable energy sources (e.g. solar, wind, co-products)
+Increase the use of renewable energy sources (e.g. solar, wind, sustainable biomass, co-products)

 Improve the efficiency of logistics (e.g. promoting smart logistics, local supply chains/sourcing)

-Apply bio(-economy)-based solutions to support de-carbonisation
+Apply sustainable bio(-economy)-based solutions while contributing to a circular economy

 Aspirational objective 4:

-Move towards an optimised circular and resource-efficient food chain in Europe
+An optimised circular and resource-efficient food chain in Europe

-The above aspirational objective is inspired by and – directly and indirectly – linked to international goals as formulated by the United Nations (UN) Sustainable Development Goals (SDGs) number 6 (clean water and sanitation), 7 (affordable and clean energy), 9 (9 (industry, innovation and infrastructure), 12 (sustainable production and consumption), 13 (climate action), 14 (marine protection), 15 (biodiversity), 17 (partnerships), and the Paris Climate Agreement, amongst others.
+The above aspirational objective is inspired by and – directly and indirectly – linked to international goals as formulated by the United Nations (UN) Sustainable Development Goals (SDGs) number 6 (clean water and sanitation), 7 (affordable and clean energy), 9 (9 (industry, innovation and infrastructure), 12 (sustainable production and consumption), 13 (climate action), 14 (marine protection), 15 (biodiversity), 17 (partnerships), amongst others.

 At the EU level, the aspiration links to various policy initiatives, such as the European Green Deal (including the Circular Economy Action Plan, the EU Climate Law, the EU Biodiversity Strategy, the Farm to Fork Strategy) and the Commission Recommendation on the use of Environmental Footprint Methods, amongst others.